Solar Inverter Warranty Guide: Avoid Costly Inverter Repairs

 Here’s a breakdown of solar inverter warranties by major manufacturers:

-The Enphase warranty covers defective microinverters and includes return shipping, but it doesn’t usually cover labor costs.
-If a microinverter ever fails, you’ll still need to pay an installer to remove and replace it.
+The Enphase warranty covers defective microinverters and includes return shipping, but it doesn’t usually cover your labor costs.
+If a microinverter ever fails, you’ll still need to pay an installer to remove and replace it if the labor warranty on your system has expired or your original solar installer has closed down.

 One advantage of Enphase systems is the real-time monitoring through the Enlighten app.
 You’ll get alerts if anything goes wrong, helping you catch issues early and minimize lost energy production.
 And if you had your system installed by an Enphase-certified installer, you may be eligible for extra support or faster service.